Glen McCarthy, Grammy Nominated Music Educator, Guitarist and Music

 Alternative Gifts for the Holidays or Special Occasions

+We'll be at the Alternative Gift fair in DC December 9th.
 Alternative Gifts are all the love without all the stuff; rewarding to both the giver and the recipient; serving your community by improving the life of someone less fortunate.

 Music Learning Festival

 First Lady Michelle Obama, the President’s Committee on the Arts and the Humanities (PCAH), the U.S. Department of Education, the National Association of Music Merchants (NAMM) and top performers and artists participated in a series of events the week of May 18th to showcase the importance of arts and music education to student achievement.

 Understanding the benefits of a music program

 To quote Stilson Greene, "A hand creating art rarely creates violence".
 Research shows a strong correlation between music education and a person’s success in life.
 Those involved in quality music programs tend to do better in school; score higher on standardized tests; be less inclined to engage in risky behavior; and be more inclined to take advantage of positive opportunities made available to them.

 Declining availability of music programs in the public sector